jemmajh/vertical_farm_erp/README.md

 Is it possible to run the program already?
 Yes.

-How is the program executed?

-Run the program using:
+Run the program using: python main_pq.py

-python main.py

 The graphical user interface will open and allow the user to login and use the ERP system.

 ## Schedule

 Time spent so far:
-Approximately  hours.
+Approximately 60 hours.

 Changes to schedule:
 Minor adjustments were made to focus more on ERP functionality and simplify the simulation features.